apache/pulsar/faq.md

 You can configure different storage quotas for different tenants/namespaces, and take different actions(block producer, give an exception, drop older messages) when the quotas have been exceeded.

 #### Broker level isolation
-There is an option to isolate certain tenants/namespaces to a particular set of broker.
-Typically, you use the option when you are to experiment with different configurations, debug or quickly react to unexpected situations.
+There is an option to isolate certain tenants/namespaces to a particular set of brokers.
+Typically, you use the option when you wish to experiment with different configurations, debug or quickly react to unexpected situations.

 For example, a particular user might be triggering a bad behavior in the broker that impacts performance for other tenants.